 “So I should trust her?” asked the PM.

 “Who dares wins, John.
 If even one they are willing to come to our side, we can’t turn that down.
 Just let me handle the negotiations, okay?”

-“Okay, I’m running choices here.
-The Liberals want my head, Labor is of two minds, as always and my own party is damned too quite at this point.
+“Okay, I’m running out of choices here.
+The Liberals want my head, Labour is of two minds, as always, and my own party is damned too quiet at this point.
 I would say they are damming me with faint praise, but they aren’t saying much at the moment.”

 “Then this might be the opportunity we need to change things around.
 This was a terrorist attack, pure and simple.
 Throw in your own Jeane d’Arc and we might have a chance to turn this around.
 As for the liberals, you might think of giving them exactly what they say they want,” she said.